-Volusion is committed to compliance with GDPR, which takes effect on May 25th, 2018.
-While Volusion works to ensure that all of our internal operations comply with these new regulations, each merchant is ultimately responsible for ensuring that their business complies with all laws and regulations for the jurisdictions in which they operate, as well as those in which their users reside.
+Volusion is committed to compliance with GDPR and works to ensure that all of our internal operations comply with these regulations.
+Every merchant is ultimately responsible for ensuring that their business complies with all laws and regulations for the jurisdictions in which they operate, as well as those in which their users reside.

 As a merchant based outside of the EU, why should I be concerned?